-Two years ago, I wrote an article in Packaging Digest entitled “What the Makers of Tankless Hot-melt Systems Don’t Tell You.”
+Two years ago, I wrote an article in Packaging Digest titled “What the Makers of Tankless Hot-melt Systems Don’t Tell You.”
 In summary, this article suggested that “tankless” technology was yet to be fully embraced by the market due to various issues with its warm-up times, its ability to reduce space and save power, and its overall efficiency.
 I have since written a follow-up to the aforementioned article.
 It was originally called, “What Makers of the Tankless Tank Hot Melt Systems Have Found Out.”
 However, after attending Pack Expo in Las Vegas and, most recently, Pack Expo East in Philadelphia, I have no choice but to change the title.

 At both shows I inspected equipment put forth by various machine manufacturers and did not see a Nordson Freedom™ or Graco Invisipac™ hot melt machine on any of the original equipment manufacturer (OEM) packaging machines.
 If OEMs are not embracing the tankless technology, there is undoubtedly a legitimate business reason.